regenerous/Mining-Testnet4-BTC/README.md

 3. Wait for the initial blockchain download to complete.
 Since this is testnet, it shouldn't take as long as the mainnet blockchain since it's only ~60GB.

 ### Install Public Pool App
-You can use other apps as well such as Bassin
+You can use other apps as well such as Bassin but they may have different ways to configure them to work with testnet.
+In this guide, I will focus on what I used and got working which is Public Pool.
+In Umbrel, you can find Public Pool in the app store.

+1. Download Public Pool app
+2. Once it's done downloading, if it started automatically, right click on its icon and click "Stop" to stop it.
+3. Open the F